spiceai/docs/spiceaidocs/docs/components/data-connectors/abfs.md

 ABFS connector supports three types of authentication, as detailed in the [authentication parameters](#authentication-parameters)

+### Service principal authentication

-1. Service principal authentication, by setting the `abfs_client_secret` parameter.
+Configure service principal authentication by setting the `abfs_client_secret` parameter.

-2. User authentication, by setting the `abfs_bearer_token` parameter.
-Typically this is obtained by running `spice login abfs` and following the OAuth2 flow.
+1. Create a new Azure AD application in the [Azure portal](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview) and generate a `client secret` under `Certificates & secrets`.
+2. Grant the Azure AD application read access to the storage account under `Access Control (IAM)`, this can typically be done using the `Storage Blob Data Reader` built-in role.

+### Access key authentication

-3. Access key authentication, by setting the `abfs_access_key` parameter to [Azure Storage Account Access Key](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal)
+Configure service principal authentication by setting the `abfs_access_key` parameter to [Azure Storage Account Access Key](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal)

-### Obtain `abfs_bearer_token` with interactive user authentication
+### Access token authentication

-To use the ABFS connector with user authentication, create an Azure AD application and grant the necessary permissions to both the user and the Azure AD application.
-This setup supports OAuth2 authentication for users within the tenant (i.e. `abfs_bearer_token`).
+Configure access token authentication by setting the `abfs_bearer_token` parameter, typically obtained through the following the OAuth2 flow with `spice login abfs`.

 1. Create a new Azure AD application in the [Azure portal](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview).
 2. Under the application's `API permissions`, add the permission: `Azure Storage - user_impersonation`.
 3. Under the applications's `Authentication`, add `http://localhost` as Mobile and desktop applications redirect URI.
-4. Under the storage account's `Access Control (IAM)`, grant the user data read access to storage account, this can be done using `Storage Blob Data Reader` built in role.
+4. Grant the user read access to the storage account under `Access Control (IAM)`, this can typically be done using the `Storage Blob Data Reader` built-in role.
 5. Obtain the `abfs_bearer_token` using the following command.
 The `abfs_bearer_token`, `abfs_client_id`, `abfs_tenant_id` will be automatically filled in environment secret after login.
-See [`spice login` docs](/cli/reference/login) for more details.
+Refere to [`spice login`](/cli/reference/login) documentation for more details.

 ```shell
 spice login abfs --tenant-id $TENANT_ID --client-id $CLIENT_ID